Greek bond swap prospects lifted by fresh pledges

 NO CRYSTAL BALL

-Amid signs that acceptances had picked up strongly on Wednesday, a string of international banks and insurers, ranging from Germany's Munich Re to Bank of Cyprus declared they would back the deal.
+Amid signs that acceptances had picked up strongly on Wednesday, a string of international banks and insurers, ranging from Germany's Munich Re (MUVGn.DE) to Bank of Cyprus BOC.CY declared they would back the deal.

 But after months of tortuous negotiations and repeated setbacks, senior bankers and officials remained cautious ahead of the deadline.